mpatacchiola/blog/_posts/2017-08-15-dissecting-reinforcement-learning-7.markdown

 In the previous section I said that the MSE can be used as a feedback to adjust the values inside the black box.
 However in our case we do not have the optimal utility function $$U^{*}(S)$$, what we have is an approximation of this function, given by the content of the black box $$\hat{U}(s, \boldsymbol{w})$$.

-The **Generalised Policy Iteration (GPI)** (see [second post](https://mpatacchiola.github.io/blog/2017/01/15/dissecting-reinforcement-learning-2.html)) applies here as well.
-Let's suppose we start with a random set of weights.
-At the very first step the agent follows an epsilon-greedy strategy.
-After the first step it is possible to update the weights using gradient descent.
-What's the effect of this adjustment?
-The effect is to slightly improve the utility function.
-At the next step the agent follows again a greedy strategy, then the weights are updated through gradient descent, and so on and so forth.
-As you can see we are applying the GPI scheme again.

 High-order approximators